 Florissant Fossil Beds National Monument Visitors Centre

 A visit to the Florissant Fossil Beds Visitor Center is a must for those looking to explore the park.
-Here you’ll find perfectly preserved fossils and exhibits showing the prehistoric residents of the park.
+Here, you’ll find perfectly preserved fossils and exhibits showing the prehistoric residents of the park.

 Make sure to check out the fun and fascinating video presentation.
-It’s about 14-minutes long and plays in a continuous loop.
+It’s about 14 minutes long and plays in a continuous loop.
 You can also catch one of the 10 a.m. ranger talks in the amphitheater.

 Walk One Of The Loop Trails

-There are over 15-miles of trails at Florissant Fossil Beds National Monument.
-These hiking trails range from short, half-mile to 4-mile loops as well as some one-way trails as well.
+There are over 15 miles of trails at Florissant Fossil Beds National Monument.
+These hiking trails range from short, half-mile to 4-mile loops, as well as some one-way trails as well.

 The Ponderosa Loop Trail is the most accessible.
 This .5-mile self-guided loop meanders past some of the most well-preserved redwood fossils in the park.

 The Petrified Forest Trail is a flat one-mile loop that winds through new-growth forest and across retired farm fields.
 Along the way, you’ll see some of the park’s most epic redwood fossils.
-Some of these reach a massive 14-feet in diameter.
+Some of these reach a massive 14 feet in diameter.

-The 2.6-mile Sawmill Trail follows pine forest and rolling meadows.
+The 2.6-mile Sawmill Trail follows pine forests and rolling meadows.
 It’s not rare to find elk feeding on the long grasses or drinking from the shaded streams.
 The ridge tops offer a nice view of Pikes Peak Mountain, one of our favorite drives in Colorado.

-Learn about the local fossil-feuds at the Hornbek Homestead
+Learn about the local fossil feuds at the Hornbek Homestead

 Built as a ranch in 1878, the log house of the homestead is a gorgeous example of the more recent history of the area.
 It wasn’t sold to the National Park Service until 1973.

 The property was also part of a bitter feud between the Baker and Singer families prior to becoming a National Monument.
-The two families ran rival tourist attractions on the fossil beds that became so bitter that nails were spread to deter vehicles and even shots were fired.
+The two families ran rival tourist attractions on the fossil beds that became so bitter that nails were spread to deter vehicles, and even shots were fired.

 Enjoy Some Colorado Stargazing

-Although it’s only 45-minutes from Colorado Springs, Florissant Fossil Beds seems like it’s in the middle of nowhere.
+Although it’s only 45 minutes from Colorado Springs, Florissant Fossil Beds seems like it’s in the middle of nowhere.
 And this is fantastic for one special reason.
-The skies in Florissant, Colorado are pitch black.
+The skies in Florissant, Colorado, are pitch black.

 This area of Colorado is far enough from the city that light pollution is very minimal.
 This makes Florissant Fossil Beds one of the best places for stargazing in Colorado.